fusion809/Sabayon/README.md

 * Full-width template
 * Advanced menues (with icons, dividers, ...)
 * Well written and documented source code
+* Unique styling for keybindings and source code.

 ### Menu
 The theme menu supports: